-- 5. The entity conducting the expulsion hearing may also limit time for taking the testimony of the complaining witness to the hours the complaining witness he/she is normally in school, if there is no good cause to take the testimony during other hours. - 6.
-Prior to a complaining witness testifying, the support persons must be admonished that the hearing is confidential.
-Nothing in the law precludes the entity presiding over the hearing from removing a support person whom the presiding person finds is disrupting the hearing.
-The entity conducting the hearing may permit any one of the support persons for the complaining witness to accompany the complaining witness him or her to the witness stand. - 7.
-If one or both of the support persons is also a witness, UPCS must present evidence that the witness' presence is both desired by the witness and will be helpful to UPCS.
+- 7. If one or both of the support persons is also a witness, UPCS must present evidence that the witness' presence is both desired by the witness and will be helpful to UPCS.
 The entity presiding over the hearing shall permit the witness to stay unless it is established that there is a substantial risk that the testimony of the complaining witness would be influenced by the support person, in which case the presiding official shall admonish the support person or persons not to prompt, sway, or influence the witness in any way.
-Nothing shall preclude the presiding officer from exercising his or hertheir discretion to remove a person from the hearing whom he or shethey believes is prompting, swaying, or influencing the witness. - 8.
+Nothing shall preclude the presiding officer from exercising their discretion to remove a person from the hearing whom they believe is prompting, swaying, or influencing the witness. - 8.
 The testimony of the support person shall be presented before the testimony of the complaining witness and the complaining witness shall be excluded from the courtroom during that testimony. - 9.
-Especially for charges involving sexual assault or battery, if the hearing is to be conducted in public at the request of the pupil being expelled, the complaining witness shall have the right to have his/hertheir testimony heard in a closed session when testifying at a public meeting would threaten serious psychological harm to the complaining witness and there are no alternative procedures to avoid the threatened harm.
+Especially for charges involving sexual assault or battery, if the hearing is to be conducted in public at the request of the pupil being expelled, the complaining witness shall have the right to have their testimony heard in a closed session when testifying at a public meeting would threaten serious psychological harm to the complaining witness and there are no alternative procedures to avoid the threatened harm.
 The alternative procedures may include videotaped depositions or contemporaneous examination in another place communicated to the hearing room by means of closed-circuit television. - 10.
 Evidence of specific instances of a complaining witness' prior sexual conduct is presumed inadmissible and shall not be heard absent a determination by the entity conducting the hearing that extraordinary circumstances exist requiring the evidence be heard.
-Before such a determination regarding extraordinary circumstance can be made, the witness shall be provided notice and an opportunity to present opposition to the introduction of the evidence.
+Before such a determination regarding extraordinary circumstances can be made, the witness shall be provided notice and an opportunity to present opposition to the introduction of the evidence.
 In the hearing on the admissibility of the evidence, the complaining witness shall be entitled to be represented by a parent, legal counsel, or other support person.
+Reputation or opinion evidence regarding the sexual behavior of the complaining witness is not admissible for any purpose.